 Strictly speaking out of this list of hazards only gamma and x-ray photons are radiation.
 The other hazards are all energetic particles that have rest mass.
 However, for regulatory purposes, because energetic particles cause biological tissue damage analogous to gamma and x-ray radiation the energetic particle hazards are loosely referred to as forms of "nuclear radiation".

 We do not live in a radiation and energetic particle free environment.
 We are surrounded by rocks containing small amounts of radio isotopes with half lives greater than 300 million years.
 We ignest food containing shall amounts of radio isotopes such as potassium-40.
 We breath air containing small amounts of the radio isotope C-14.
 We are constantly being bombarded by high energy particles from outer space known as cosmic rays.
 We refer to this naturally occurring nuclear radiation as "background radiation".

 All life forms on Earth have evolved to tolerate background radiation.
-As long as the man made nuclear radiation level is small compared to the background nuclear radiationlevel man made nuclear radition poses no health risk.
-In fact medical studies have shown that small amounts of whole body nuclear radiation above the background level actually improves average human health because this whole body radiation increment stimulates the human immune system.
-However, we are cautious about increasing the nuclear radiation level to which human reproductive organs are exposed for fear of possibly causing birth defects due to damage to reproductive DNA molecules.
+As long as the man made nuclear radiation level is small compared to the background nuclear radiation level man made nuclear radition poses no health risk.
+In fact medical studies have shown that small amounts of whole body nuclear radiation above the background level actually improves average human health because this limited whole body radiation stimulates the human immune system.
+However, we are cautious about increasing the nuclear radiation level to which human reproductive organs are exposed for fear of possibly causing birth defects due to potential damage to reproductive DNA molecules.